Home

 We are an allotment association with two sites in the West End of Glasgow, just off the Great Western Road near the Botanic Gardens.
 Glasgow City Council is the landlord, but day to day management is carried out by a committee of volunteers, selected annually by members at the AGM

 The Julian Avenue site is the newer. and more developed, of the two sites.
 It has entrances from Julian Avenue and from Mirlees Drive.
 It has tarmac paths, a green cabin with toilet facilities and stand pipes to provide water.
 The land has been used as allotments from before WW2.
-You can click here to see a history of the land forming the site.
+You can click here to see a history of the land forming the site, or here to see the most recent Council map of the site showing plot organisation.

 Each site has an annual Open Day when anyone who is interested can come wander round the site, find out about allotments, see how plots are cultivated, buy fresh produce produced on the site and enjoy activities.